lileitech/Awesome-Cardiac-Digital-Twins/README.md

 ## Company

+- [inHeart](https://www.inheartmedical.com/): A france company to develop the advanced, AI-enabled digital twin of the heart for image-guided ablations.
 - [Corify Care](https://corify.es/): A spain company focusing on changing the paradigm of treatment of atrial fibrillation patients by allowing personalised treatments.

 ## Software